 Passport is what you have to prepare if you want to travel to an area outside the United States.
 One of the most important factors that determine the eligibility for applying a passport is the criminal background.
-If you are a felony, you may find it much more difficult to get a passport, yet it is not impossible.
+If you are a felony, you may find it much more difficult to get it, yet it is not impossible.

 So, how can a felon get a passport?
 Whether you are eligible to apply for a passport depends greatly on the type of crime that you’ve committed.
 Under Federal law 22 U.S.C 2714, the US government will automatically disqualify you from obtaining a passport if you are convicted of international drug trafficking or arms trafficking.
-It means that once you have got an US passport and you’ve used it to cross the international boundaries to make a global illicit trade involving the manufacture and distribution and sale of drug or army.
+It means that once you have got a US passport and you’ve used it to cross the international boundaries to make a global illicit trade involving the manufacture and distribution and sale of drug or army.
 In these cases, your current passport would also be revoked.

-However, in addition to drug-related crimes, you will also be disqualified in case you are subject to felony arrest or have been forbidden from leaving the country by court order, probation or parole.
+However, in addition to drug-related crimes, you will also be disqualified in case you are subject to a felony arrest or have been forbidden from leaving the country by court order, probation or parole.
 An ex-offender will be unable to travel to another country if the State Department regards you as a real threat to national security or US policy.
-More importantly, if you have been charged with obtaining and using citizen identity information or passport fraud, or altering a passport, your passport can be revoked and you cannot apply for another one.
+More importantly, if you have been charged with obtaining and using citizen identity information or passport fraud, or altering a passport, yours can be revoked and you cannot apply for another one.

-If you are not the kinds of felons that have had felony drug convictions or legal troubles listed above, let’s think about other situations that could prevent you from having your passport application approved.
+If you are not the kinds of felons that have had felony drug convictions or legal troubles listed above, let’s think about other situations that could prevent you from having your application approved.
 One Other issue includes owing from children support arrears of equivalent to $2,500 or more.
 Besides, if you have an outstanding unpaid loan to the US government, the State Department can also refuse to issue you a passport.
 Last but not least, considering your age.
-Minors under 16 without the consent of both parents and legal guardians are also ineligible to get a passport.
+Minors under 16 without the consent of both parents and legal guardians are also ineligible to get one.

 Instructions for getting a passport

 Firstly, fill out Form DS-11: Application for a US passport, which can be done online or in person at an official Passport Agency or Passport Acceptance Facility.
-Keep in mind that the form needs to be filled out completely to avoid delays and answer the questions for application with greatest honesty.
+Keep in mind that the form needs to be filled out completely to avoid delays and answer the questions for application with the greatest honesty.
 Any misinformation can lead to troubles.
-Another way is that you can download this form from the Internet, fill out, and then submit it through your local post office, together with all required documents.
+Another way is that you can download this form from the Internet, fill out, and then submit it to your local post office, together with all required documents.

 Other documents include a citizen document, which can be a birth certificate, naturalization certificate or consular report of birth abroad, and proof of citizenship – a copy of your photo identification, such as driver’s license or current school or military ID card.
-You should photo all needed documents on 8-1/2-by-11-inch white paper stock.
+You should photo all needed documents on an 8-1/2-by-11-inch white paper stock.

 In brief, as long as you have not had felony drug convictions or in some certain cases like I’ve mentioned, it’s quite easy for you to obtain a passport.
 However, even with the US passport, you may not be allowed to entering a country according to its nation’s law based on your status as a convicted felon.